 If you’re using WordPress, you can integrate Google Analytics with your site through plugins.
 They allow you to view all of these insights without having to leave your WordPress administrative dashboard.
-The solution?
-Plugins.

 It doesn’t matter if you’re website is new or old.
 It doesn’t matter if you have an ecommerce site or blog.
 Every website can benefit from Google Analytics plugins.